 About 25% of the U.S. adult population is salt-sensitive, and a little less than half of these people also have hypertension.
-Salt-sensitive people are likely to benefit the most from decreasing their sodium intake to around the recommended 2,300 mg per day (and in some cases, aim for lower than that).
+Salt-sensitive people are likely to benefit the most from decreasing their sodium intake to the recommended 2,300 mg per day (and in some cases, aiming for lower than that).
 For people with particularly high sodium intakes, a reduction of 1,000 mg per day has been shown to lower blood pressure regardless of achieving the recommended goal.

-…okay.
 So what should I do?

 Even though more research needs to be done to determine the best indicators of salt sensitivity and to find better methods for diagnosis, everyone can take steps to keep sodium intake in check.
 The American Heart Association has an extensive list of ways to lower sodium intake or keep it near 2,300 mg per day, but you can start by reading nutrition labels to check how much sodium is in a serving of your favorite foods, selecting “low-sodium” versions of foods like soups and broths, choosing fresh fruits and vegetables and other non-packaged whole foods for meals and snacks, and getting creative by flavoring your foods with sodium-free herbs, spices, and citrus.

 We still have a lot to learn about how sodium affects each of us personally, but these options can help keep us on the right track toward more healthful choices.